techtanzeel/collado-io/src/markdown/blog/2018/going-sub3/index.md

 ---
-title: "Going Sub3"
+title: 'Going Sub3'
-date: "2018-08-20"
+date: '2018-08-20'
-path: "/blog/2018/going-sub3"
+path: '/blog/2018/going-sub3'
-tags: ["health", "sub3"]
+tags: ['sub3', 'performance']
-featured: "true"
+featured: 'true'
-excerpt: "Last year I set out to run a marathon in less than 3 hours and failed.
-This year I'll reset my goal but also make a fun project out of it."
+excerpt: 'Last year I set out to run a marathon in less than 3 hours and failed.
+This year I will reset my goal but also make a fun project out of it.'
 ---

 Last year — also by the end of the summer, I challenged myself to finish the 2018 Barcelona Marathon under three hours.